Contact JoAnn Patel, Program Director

 What does it take for an artist to succeed in the gaming industry?
-How can you translate your artistic talent into the textures, models, animations and backgrounds of the video games that millions of people play every day?
+How can you develop the artistic skills needed to create the 2-D and 3-D environments, characters and animations seen in the games millions of people play every day?

-Through our Upside-Down Curriculum, in your first year you will start great Game Art & Animation classes, including Anatomy & Perspective Drawing and Introduction to Game Art & Animation, where you'll learn about the professional tools of the game industry.
-Our rigorous curriculum includes a grounding in traditional media and visual design, followed by extensive experience in 2D and 3D graphics, animation and user interface design.
-You'll learn the soft skills and discipline needed to be a productive creator in the game industry, and develop extensive game art and animation skills to build a top-notch portfolio that will help you land that first job.
+Through our Upside-Down Curriculum, in your first year you will start great Game Art & Animation courses, including Anatomy & Perspective Drawing and Introduction to Game Art & Animation.
+Our rigorous curriculum includes a grounding in traditional media and visual design, followed by extensive experience creating 2-D and 3-D game environments, characters and animation.
+You will create portfolio quality work in a variety of game art electives taken in your junior and senior years.
+You will graduate with end-to-end game development experience, as well as a highly marketable résumé and portfolio.

-An important aspect of the Game Art & Animation major is the collaborative environment of our Game Studio, where Game Art & Animation majors work with their counterparts in Game Design and Game Programming as well as Management of Creative Media majors specializing in Game Management to build games from start to finish.
+An important aspect of the Game Art & Animation major is the collaborative environment of our Game Studio, where Game Art & Animation majors work with their counterparts in Game Design, Game Programming and Game Production Management majors to build games from start to finish.
 The Game Studio replicates a professional game development setting to give you a firsthand understanding of how creative teams collaborate to develop individual game assets and coordinate them into a functional product.
 To see student work and find out more, visit gamestudio.champlain.edu.

-You will have the opportunity to present the game you create with your Game Studio team to recruiters from all over the East and Canada, including Square Enix/Eidos, Gameloft, Warner Bros./Turbine, Behaviour and Activision/Vicarious Visions.
+You will have the opportunity to present the game you create with your Game Studio team, as well as your demo reel, to recruiters from all over the U.S. and Canada, including Square Enix/Eidos, Gameloft, Warner Bros./Turbine, Behaviour and Activision/Vicarious Visions.